OP-TEE/optee_docs/architecture/porting_guidelines.rst

 **conf.mk**

 This is the device specific makefile where you define configurations unique to your platform.
-This mainly comprises two things: - OP-TEE configuration variables (``CFG_``), which may be assigned values in two ways. ``CFG_FOO ?= bar`` should be used to provide a default value that may be modified at compile time.
-On the other hand, variables that must be set to some value and cannot be modified should be set by: ``$(call force,CFG_FOO,bar)``. - Compiler flags for the TEE core, the user mode libraries and the Trusted Applications, which may be added to macros used by the build system.
-Please see `Platform-specific configuration and flags`_ in the build system documentation.
+This mainly comprises two things:

+- OP-TEE configuration variables (``CFG_``), which may be assigned values in two ways. ``CFG_FOO ?= bar`` should be used to provide a default value that may be modified at compile time.
+On the other hand, variables that must be set to some value and cannot be modified should be set by: ``$(call force,CFG_FOO,bar)``.

+- Compiler flags for the TEE core, the user mode libraries and the Trusted Applications, which may be added to macros used by the build system.
+Please see :ref:`configuration_and_flags` and similar sections on that page.

 It is recommended to use a existing platform configuration file as a starting point.
 For instance, `core/arch/arm/plat-hikey/conf.mk`_.